cnlohr/oledscope/README.md

 On top of all of this, I even found out later with the project that rv003usb can work with WebHID!
 (See link in beginning)

+And what luck.
+With WebHID, I added two boxes so I can peek and poke at the registers, and I found out I can instead of blanking, pause the OLED between updates.

 ## Future work

 Well, I remain unconvinced that there isn't a way to get this chip to update **now** instead of waiting for the 16kHz clock.
 So, if you have any ideas for new register to peek or poke at, please do!
 I would love to improve this project.